 The History of Basketball for Kids

-Basketball is one of the most popular and known sports globally.
-Yet the invention of this competitive and enjoyable game tells its own tale of how the simple idea of one man could grow into a worldwide phenomenon with the support and love of many others.
+With all of that being said, the history of basketball and its origins tell their own tale of how the simple idea of one man could grow into a worldwide phenomenon with the support and love of many others.

 The Invention of Basketball

 Although thousands of basketball games are played around the world each year, the sport itself has rather humble beginnings.
 Dr. James Naismith, a Canadian-American physical education teacher, was having trouble managing his classes at the local YMCA near Springfield College in Massachusetts because his students were confined indoors during the cold winter months in New England.

 To confront the lack of activities, James was challenged to create a sport that would stimulate athletic interactions.
 So, James came up with three key basketball ideas: